quangnd/marktrapp.com/jekyll/blog/_posts/2014-02-03-american-population-growth.md

 ---

-title: Charting US city and state growth over time
+title: Visualizing US city and state growth over time with Wormtrails
+excerpt: A few thoughts and observations using the Wormtrails library to visualize US census data.
+note: The full-size versions of the graphs in this blog post are gigantic and very mobile unfriendly.
+You’ve been warned!

 section: Programming
 tags: [Lisp, Common Lisp, Wormtrails, Zach Beane, US Census, graphs]